-A written and graphic description of the natural and man-made features of the site and its environs.
-This description should include a discussion of soil conditions, slopes, wetlands, waterways and vegetation on the site.
-Particular attention should be given to unique, unusual, or environmentally sensitive features and to those that provide particular opportunities or constraints for development.
+A written and graphic description of the natural and man-made features of the site and its surroundings should be submitted.
+This description should include a discussion of soil conditions, slopes, wetlands, waterways, and vegetation on the site.
+Particular attention should be given to unique, unusual, or environmentally sensitive features and to those that provide opportunities or constraints for development.

-3. Project Description and Site Plan(s)
+3. Project Description and Site Plans

-A map (or maps) at the scale of the topographical base map indicating the location of existing and proposed buildings, roads, parking areas, utilities, structural facilities for stormwater management and sediment control, and other permanent structures.
-The map(s) shall also clearly show areas where alterations occur in the natural terrain and cover, including lawns and other landscaping, and seasonal high ground water elevations.
-A written description of the site plan and justification of proposed changes in natural conditions may also be provided.
+A map (or maps) at the scale of the topographical base map indicating the location of existing and proposed buildings roads, parking areas, utilities, structural facilities for stormwater management and sediment control, and other permanent structures.
+The map(s) shall also clearly show areas where alterations will occur in the natural terrain and cover, including lawns and other landscaping, and seasonal high groundwater elevations.
+A written description of the site plan and justification for proposed changes in natural conditions shall also be provided.